yxqsnz/.dotfiles-01/README.txt

 definitions:
-  "I will rewrite this": I only will require if this dotfiles stop working.
+  "I will rewrite this": I only will rewrite if this dotfiles stop working.